songqianqianlab/songqianqianlab.github.io2/pages/opening.md

 * The candidate should have strong programming skills.
 * Maintain good GPA in statistics/machine learning/computing courses.

-If you are interested in the position, please send your CV and transcripts to the [email](qsong@wakehealth.edu) with email title "MS/BS application"
+If you are interested in the position, please send your CV and transcripts to the email：qsong@wakehealth.edu with email title "MS/BS application"

 ### Research Assistant/Intern
 My group is also recruiting RA and Interns.
-If you are interested in the position, please send your CV and transcripts to the [email](qsong@wakehealth.edu) with email title "RA/Intern application"
+If you are interested in the position, please send your CV and transcripts to the email： qsong@wakehealth.edu with email title "RA/Intern application"